Adults Share The 30 Food Items They Have Hated From A Young Age

 5. I was today years old when I learned that cilantro genetically tastes like soap to some peopleAccomplishedWaltz802

-Psychologists suggest that such aversions can be linked to classical conditioning, where an initially neutral stimulus (the food) becomes associated with an unpleasant experience (the pressure to eat it).
+Such aversions can be linked to classical conditioning, where an initially neutral stimulus, the food, becomes associated with an unpleasant experience, the pressure to eat it.
 Understanding these connections can help individuals recognize that their dislikes may not be fixed and can be approached with a different mindset.

 Studies show that children's food experiences often contribute to their long-term dietary habits.